GW190521 as a merger of Proca stars: a potential new vector boson of $8.7 \times 10^{-13}$ eV: Parameter Estimation

 where $S_n(f)$ denotes the one sided power spectral density of the detector noise, and $f_{\min}$ and $f_{\max}$ are respectively the low and high frequency cutoffs of the detector data.
 The factor $\pi(\theta)$ denotes the prior probability for the parameters $\theta$ and the factor ${\cal{Z}}(d|{\cal{M}})$ is known as the evidence for the model ${\cal{M}}$.
 This is given by the integral of the numerator of Eq.\ref{eq:bayes} across all the parameter space covered by the model

 Given two models $A$ and $B$, the degree of preference for model $A$ over model $B$ is given by the Bayes' Factor

 Throughout the main text, we refer to $\log({\cal{Z}}_A)$ and $\log({\cal{Z}}_B)$ as the ``Log Bayes Factor'' for each of the models (with respect to the noise, i.e., no-signal hypothesis) and to $\log({\cal{Z}}_A) - \log({\cal{Z}}_B)$ as the relative Log Bayes Factor $\log{\cal{B}}^{A}_B$.
 It is common to say that the model $A$ is strongly preferred wrt. $B$ when the log ${\cal{B}}^{A}_{B} > 5$.
-This is, when model $A$ is $\sim 150$ times more probable than model $B$. \\
+This is, when model $A$ is $\sim 150$ times more probable than model $B$.\\

-\subsubsection{Prior choices}
+\subsection{Prior choices}

 Our three models cover different parameter spaces.
 As usual, the BBH model covers a continuous 15-dimensional parameter space $\Theta$ formed by the total mass $M$, the mass ratio $q$, the six individual spin components $(\vec a_1, \vec a_2)$, the two orientation angles $(\iota,\varphi)$, the two sky-localisation angles, the luminosity distance $d_L$, the polarisation angle and the time of arrival.
-However, our HOC and PHOC models cover only a discrete set of spins and mass ratios, sharing all the other parameters with the BBH model.\\
+However, our HOC and PHOC models cover only a discrete set of spins and mass ratios, sharing all the other parameters with the BBH model, making the analysis less trivial.\\

 For the case of the HOC and PHOC models we cannot sample over the two individual masses of the binary (as it is common practice) as our simulations only cover a discrete range of mass ratios.
 Since these simulations scale trivially with the total mass, it is natural to place an uniform prior on it.
 We choose an uniform prior in $[100,500]M_\odot$ for all of our models.
 In addition, we place standard priors on the source orientation, sky-location and polarisation angles.
 Our PHOC simulations are restricted to mass-ratio $q=1$ and equal-spins, while for the BBH case we place an uniform prior in mass-ratio together with the usual isotropic prior for the two individual spins.
 For the HOC case, our simulations distribute in a non-uniform way in both mass-ratio and spins, as we produced them in a systematic way trying to maximise the likelihood (see more details in the subsection 6. ``Evidence for Head-on BBHs'').\footnote{Given the low Bayes' Factors obtained for HOCs, this does not have any impact on the conclusions of our study.} Finally, as we indicate in the main text, we explore two different distance priors.
 The first one assumes an uniform distribution of sources in co-moving volume.
 Since this prior will favour large distances, it will prefer loud sources over weak ones, even if both can fit the data equally well.
 While this is reasonable and also common practice, we try to gauge this away by using also a prior uniform in distance that does not favor loud sources.
 Finally, we sample the parameter space using the algorithm CPNest \cite{CPNest} and set minimum and maximum frequencies of $11$ and $512$ Hz for our analysis.